Which Dutch Visa Should You Choose?

 - Must present an innovative product or service

-- Valid for 1 year, with possibility to switch to self-employed visa after
+- Valid for 1 year, to be coverted to self-emloyed visa after

 - Must register with the Chamber of Commerce (KvK)